 Pedro Telles

-Pedro Telles is an Atlantic Fellow for Social and Economic Equity and an advocacy, civic engagement and public policy expert from Brazil with extensive experience building and leading civil society organizations and movements, as well as working in government and philanthropic institutions.
-He is the Co-founder and Director of Quid, a comms and mobilization lab for democratic and progressive causes.
+Pedro Telles is an Atlantic Fellow for Social and Economic Equity and an advocacy, civic engagement and public policy expert from Brazil, who has extensive experience building and leading civil society organisations and movements, as well as working in government and philanthropic institutions.
+He is the Director and founding board member at D-Hub, an international initiative focused on network-building, capacity-building, and providing strategic support to democracy defenders in countries facing growing authoritarian threats.

 Discussant